Why Are Prescription Stimulants So Addictive?

 Although there is little information on whether combining prescription stimulants with other drugs could increase their addictive potential, there does seem to be a link between stimulant abuse and smoking tobacco.
 A study in the American Journal of Drug and Alcohol Abuse found people who were exposed to smoking at a young age were more likely to become addicted to stimulants.

-What Does It Mean to Be Addicted to Prescription Stimulants?
+What Does It Mean to Be Addicted?

 When taking a drug for an extended period of time, the body can develop a physical dependence on the drug.
 This means that the body doesn’t function in the same way when use is paused or ended.
 Abruptly quitting a stimulant drug after a long-standing period of abuse will almost certainly result in withdrawal symptoms (see below).